 About a decade before, in the education space, Howard Gardner had become increasingly frustrated.
 He took issue with a narrow approach to how learners construct knowledge.
 Gardner was convinced that how we understand our world wasn’t just linked to symbols or language.
 There were, he argued, multiple ways of gathering and processing information.
 Why were children who might be academically weak, incredibly talented dancers, artists or musicians?

 Gardner’s theory of ‘multiple intelligences’ – the idea that there are different ways of processing and remembering information – has gone on to influence other researchers.
-The most popular being Daniel Goleman’s theory of ’emotional intelligence’.
+The most popular is Daniel Goleman’s theory of ’emotional intelligence’.
 Goleman drew heavily on Gardner’s work, especially intra-personal intelligence.